 All this high level visualization means that the whole team, not just programmers, can contribute to optimization!
-Artists, designers, and testers can now correlate game state with performance.
+Artists, designers, and testers can now correlate state with performance.
 When too many enemies, lights, AI pathing nodes, sound sources, particles, and so on are causing a dip in performance, Telemetry's visualization makes it glaringly obvious to everyone!
-Now everyone can work on performance independently -- no more dragging a coder to an artist's desk just to point out that the particle spawner is emitting too many particles!
+Now everyone can work on performance independently— no more dragging a coder to an artist's desk just to point out that the particle spawner is emitting too many particles!

 The best tools are the ones that you actually use, and for this reason Telemetry is designed to be "always on".
-Shifting gears between "developing" and "optimizing" is disruptive, especially when you have to change build settings and run your game differently.
+Shifting gears between "developing" and "optimizing" is disruptive, especially when you have to change build settings and run your software differently.